IamKonstantin/Log/README.md

 }
 ```
 ## Relative paths
-Optinonally, it you want to see relative filepath, not absolute filepath, define global SOURCE_PATH_SIZE.
+Optinonally, if you want to see relative filepath, not absolute filepath, define global SOURCE_PATH_SIZE.
 For example in cmake:
 ```cmake
 # The additional / is important to remove the last character from the path.
 # Note that it does not matter if the OS uses / or \, because we are only